chartjs/chartjs-chart-financial/README.md

 ## Usage and Roadmap

-This module has not yet had its initial release and is not yet available on npm
+This module has not yet had its initial release and is not yet available on npm.
+This library depends on Chart.js and we are currently adding support for some of the necessary features there

-Chart.js 2.7.0 added our [timeseries scale](https://github.com/chartjs/Chart.js/issues/4189) as new option called [`distribution: series`](http://www.chartjs.org/docs/latest/axes/cartesian/time.html).
+Chart.js 2.7.0 added our timeseries scale as new option called [`distribution: series`](http://www.chartjs.org/docs/latest/axes/cartesian/time.html).
 This has greatly improved support for financial timeseries.

 Chart.js 2.7.1 added fixes for timeseries.

 Chart.js 2.7.2 added timestamp formatting in tooltips.

-The next release of Chart.js will include a [fix for hovering](https://github.com/chartjs/Chart.js/pull/5570).
+Chart.js 2.7.3 included a [fix for hovering](https://github.com/chartjs/Chart.js/pull/5570).

 We would like to add better tick/label generation when `source:data`, fixes for mixed chart types, [support for floating bars](https://github.com/chartjs/Chart.js/issues/4863), and timezone handling before having an initial release.

+The current work is centered around [providing other datetime implementations for Chart.js](https://github.com/chartjs/Chart.js/pull/5522) to reduce the size of the library and add timezone support.

 As we near an initial release we will add documentation.
 For now, please see the docs directory.